How to start talking to your son about puberty

 Sometimes it can feel as if there are more reasons not to talk about puberty than there are to talk.

 Well, I’m telling you that it is the right thing to do.
-By talking to your child about puberty, they’ll be better equipped to deal with the changes that are happening to them.
-Which means they are more likely to find puberty a breeze instead of a hurricane!
+By talking to your child about puberty, they’ll be better equipped to deal with the changes happening to them.
+This means they are more likely to find puberty as a breeze instead of a hurricane!

-Plus by talking to your child about puberty, you’re actually letting them know that they can turn to you for support, guidance and information that they will need during this important stage of their life.
+Plus, by talking to your child about puberty, you’re also letting them know they can turn to you for support, guidance and information that they will need during this important stage of their life.

 What your child needs to know about puberty

-Your child needs to know about the changes – physical, emotional and social – that will be happening to them.
+Your child needs to know about the physical, emotional, and social changes that will happen to them.

 So they need to know about the physical changes, like pubic hair, larger genitals, and a deeper voice.
 They’ll have a lot more erections, sometimes when it is least expected or wanted.
 They’ll also begin to ejaculate (have semen come out of their penis) and may also have wet dreams.
-They need to know that once they begin to ejaculate, that they are now fertile.
-Which means they could become a parent if they have unprotected sexual intercourse with a female.
+They need to know that once they start to ejaculate, they are now fertile.
+This means they could become a parent if they have unprotected sexual intercourse with a female (or a person with ovaries).

 Don’t forget to let them know that they are normal and that their friends are going through puberty as well.
 During puberty, there are a lot of changes happening to their body, brain and emotions that can make them feel different.
 So make sure they know that they can always come and talk to you about anything.
 No matter how embarrassing it might be!